July 4, 2021

 Even more incompetent is a homicide detective named John Wayne Asher (played by John Ashton), who is the lead investigator in the murders that Billy commits during his crime spree.
 Billy makes no attempt to cover his tracks, because he easily leaves his DNA and fingerprints all over his crime scenes.
 As a convicted felon, Billy would have his fingerprints on record and his DNA would be in the Combined DNA Index System (CODIS), which is a nationwide DNA database for convicted offenders.
 And yet, the dumb cops in this movie have a hard time finding out that Billy committed these crimes.

-In additon to its idiotic portrayal of how law enforcement works, “Death in Texas” also bungles depictions of how hospitals work and what certain hospital employees would be able to do while on duty.
+In addition to all of this idiotic portrayal of how law enforcement works, “Death in Texas” also bungles depictions of how hospitals work and what certain hospital employees would be able to do while on duty.
 There’s a big plot development revolving around the liver transplant part of the story that will make people groan or laugh at the stupidity of how this plot twist is handled.
 There’s almost nothing realistic about “Death in Texas,” except for a few conversations in the blossoming romance between Grace and John.

 All of the acting in this movie veers between hokey and robotic.
 It’s as if no one was giving the cast members any consistent direction.
 And if they were given any competent direction, they certainly weren’t paying attention.
 Not that better acting would’ve saved this terrible movie, because “Death in Texas” was dead on arrival with its horrendously awful screenplay.